MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 - The option to share with *Company-wide link* is disabled.
 - Files and folders can be shared only with users whose segment matches that of the OneDrive.

-When a OneDrive has no segments and IB mode as *Open*:

-- The user can share files and folders based on the information barrier policy applied to the user and the sharing setting for the OneDrive.

 ## Accessing shared files from OneDrive

+### Open mode

+For a user to access content in a OneDrive that has no segments associated and IB mode as *Open*:

+- The files must be shared with the user.

+### Owner Moderated mode

+For a user to access a SharePoint site with site's information barriers mode is set to *Owner Moderated*:

+- The user has site access permissions.

+### Explicit mode

 For a user to access content in a OneDrive that has segments and IB mode as *Explicit*: